IIFA Award for Best Actress

 The IIFA Award for Best Actress is given by the International Indian Film Academy as part of its annual award ceremony for Hindi films, to recognise a female actor who has delivered an outstanding performance in a leading role.
-The recipient is chosen by viewers and the winner is announced at the ceremony.
-The current winner of the Best Actress award is Kriti Sanon for Mimi.
+The recipient is chosen by viewers, and the winner is announced at the ceremony.
+The most recent recipient is Nitanshi Goel, who became the youngest recipient of the award for her performance in Laapataa Ladies.

 Superlatives

+Multiple wins

+Individuals with two or more wins: